-This is still only a proposal, affecting only the Forest Heath elements of the Hub.
-However, the short answer is, yes, the Hub will still be needed, and the scheme will not be affected by these discussions, whatever the outcome of them.
+The short answer is, yes, the Hub will still be needed, and the scheme will not be affected by this change.

-Most of the Forest Heath facilities in the Hub are operational and will still be needed – being a leisure centre and office/reception facilities for the already shared workforce of the two West Suffolk councils.
-A single council for West Suffolk would also still want the option of holding councillor meetings in Mildenhall.
+Most of the district council facilities in the Hub are operational and will still be needed - being a leisure centre and office/reception facilities for the already shared workforce of the two existing West Suffolk district councils.
+A single district council for West Suffolk will also still want the option of holding councillor meetings in Mildenhall.

-Therefore the current plans for 75 FHDC desks and a suite of shared meeting rooms do not need to be changed whatever the outcome of discussions about a single district council later this year.
+Therefore the current plans for 75 district council desks and a suite of shared meeting rooms do not need to be changed by the creation of West Suffolk Council in April 2019.

 The original thoughts for the scheme did include a small element of complementary housing - around 15-20 units for key workers or people with specialist needs.
 This is no longer the case as there is no housing associated with the Hub site itself.